hibernate/hibernate-orm/README.md

 need to know to get productive quickly.
 The Gradle documentation is very well done; 2 in particular that are indispensable:

-* [Gradle User Guide](http://gradle.org/docs/current/userguide/userguide_single.html) is a typical user guide in that it follows a topical approach to describing all of the capabilities of Gradle.
+* [Gradle User Guide](https://docs.gradle.org/current/userguide/userguide_single.html) is a typical user guide in that it follows a topical approach to describing all of the capabilities of Gradle.
-* [Gradle DSL Guide](http://gradle.org/docs/current/dsl/index.html) is quite unique and excellent in quickyl getting up to speed on certain aspects of Gradle.
+* [Gradle DSL Guide](https://docs.gradle.org/current/dsl/index.html) is quite unique and excellent in quickly getting up to speed on certain aspects of Gradle.